-"Hello, (participant name), this is (interviewer name) with the Hispanic Community Health Study / Study of Latinos (SOL).
-I'm calling to see how you have been since your visit to our center and to update our SOL records.
-Do you have a few minutes to speak on the phone?"
+Hello, (participant name), this is (interviewer name) with the Hispanic Community Health Study / Study of Latinos.
+I'm calling to see how you have been since your last telephone interview and to update our SOL records.
+Do you have a few minutes to speak on the phone?